electrickery/Z80SerialMonitor/README.md

 The second argument of the script compensates for the target address in the hex intel file with respect to the address in the RAM.

+With version 1.1 the serial monitor has its own hex-intel upload code.
+Working, bit still experimental...

 ## Some screenshots

 Startup banner and help: